Human rights in Dubai: Dubai law

+While Homosexuality is criminalized, the United Arab Emirates 2023 Human Rights report issued by the U.S. State Department stated that there were no known reports of arrests or prosecutions for consensual same-sex sexual conduct, nor of violence against LGBTQI+ individuals.

 Kissing in public places is illegal, even for married heterosexual couples.
 The law is strictly enforced: Expats in Dubai are deported for kissing in public, while Emiratis face imprisonment or a fine.
 A single complainant's testimony is enough for conviction.

 A British man jailed and deported for an "innocuous peck on the cheek" stated that his conviction was based only on a two-year-old child as eyewitness, while his four defense witnesses were not even heard at court.

 Dubai has a modest dress code.
 The dress code is part of Dubai's criminal law.
 Sleeveless tops and short dresses are not allowed at Dubai's malls.
 Clothes must be in appropriate lengths.

 Apostasy is a crime punishable by death in the UAE; in practice this has never been applied.
 UAE incorporates hudud crimes of Sharia law into its Penal Code – apostasy being one of them.
 Article 1 and Article 66 of UAE's Penal Code requires hudud crimes to be punished with the death penalty, therefore apostasy is punishable by death in the UAE.

 Non-Muslim expatriates can be liable to Sharia rulings on marriage, divorce and child custody.
 Emirati women must receive permission from male guardian to marry and remarry.
 The requirement is derived from Sharia, and has been federal law since 2005.
 In all emirates, it is illegal for Muslim women to marry non-Muslims.
 In the UAE, a marriage union between a Muslim woman and non-Muslim man is punishable by law, since it is considered a form of "fornication".